-This policy was adopted by Governors at the meeting held on : October 2021
+This policy was adopted by Governors at the meeting held on : 20 th October 2022

 Signed (Chair of Governors): Gustav MacLeod

-Governing Body minute ref:

-Date of Review: October 2022
+Date of Review: September 2023

 Vision

 'A small school with a big heart!' - a Christ centred community where each person can become who God intended them to be.